 Critter Fixer: Country Vet Cancelled?
 Dr. Vernard Hodges reveals why the show’s future is uncertain.

-Critter Fixers: Country Vets is a reality television series that provides an inside look at the lives of two dedicated veterinarians, Dr. Vernard Hodges and Dr. Terrence Ferguson, as they run their bustling veterinary practice in Bonaire, Georgia.
 The show, which premiered in March 2020 on Nat Geo WILD, has captivated audiences with its mix of humor, emotional stories, and insight into the veterinary world.
 With its unique focus on the challenges of rural veterinary medicine, Critter Fixers has gained a dedicated fan base and has been a refreshing addition to reality television.

 Located about 100 miles south of Atlanta, the Critter Fixer Veterinary Hospital is a lifeline for pet owners and farmers in the region.
 Whether it’s a dog needing surgery, a cow giving birth, or an alligator with an infection, Dr. Hodges and Dr. Ferguson tackle every case with expertise, passion, and a touch of humor.
 Their friendly banter and deep friendship add a layer of warmth to the show, making it not just educational but highly entertaining.